lwh0721/American_Option_pricing_Delat-Gamma_MoveBaed_TimeBased_Heding/README.md

-Projects of Pricing Theory (stochastic analysis and financial theory as it applies to financial derivative products).
+Projects of Pricing Theory (stochastic analysis and financial theory as it applies to financial derivative products) (2022 Fall).

 **Project 1**: Pricng American Option (Binomial Tree) with stochastic underlying asset.
 Exercise Boundary, Hedging Strategy, Profit and Loss, Distribution of the time at which you exercise the option.
 Asset price Simulation.